Atlanta Mail & Wire Fraud Attorneys

 Federal prosecutors will often use a conspiracy charge in multi-defendant mail and wire fraud cases.
 The hearsay rules that normally protect a defendant from the statements of others made outside of the courtroom are more relaxed in conspiracy cases.
 Thus, the out-of-court statements of alleged co-conspirators may be used as evidence against a defendant.
 We understand these rules and the ways to avoid or minimize their reach.

 Defending Our Clients

-As former federal prosecutors, we realize that federal investigators sometimes act in an overzealous manner in order to obtain a conviction.
+As former federal prosecutors, our Atlanta criminal defense attorneys realize that federal investigators sometimes act in an overzealous manner in order to obtain a conviction.
 As a result, these investigators do not seem to be interested in a fair or complete explanation.
 Our office can expose inconsistencies and present exculpatory evidence on your behalf in an attempt to prevent or resolve charges.
 If you've been accused of wire or mail fraud, it's extremely important to begin protecting your rights now.

 To schedule a confidential consultation to discuss your case, contact Atlanta mail & wire fraud lawyers Seth Kirschenbaum and Nicholas Lotito today.
 Give us a call at (404) 471-3177.